alexrudall/ruby-openai/README.md

   uri_base: "http://127.0.0.1:11434"
 )

-response = client.chat(
+client.chat(
     parameters: {
-    model: "llama3:latest", # Required.
+        model: "llama3", # Required.
         messages: [{ role: "user", content: "Hello!"}], # Required.
         temperature: 0.7,
+        stream: proc do |chunk, _bytesize|
+            print chunk.dig("choices", 0, "delta", "content")
+        end
     })

-puts response.dig("choices", 0, "message", "content")

-# => Hello!
+# => Hi!
 It's nice to meet you.
 Is there something I can help you with, or would you like to chat?
 ```

 ### Counting Tokens